Apache Kafka vs. NATS: Differences & Comparison

 Learning Curve

 NATS generally offers a simpler developer experience:Connecting to NATS and publishing messages is much simpler than Kafka.
-For Kafka you have to set certain knobs and gears before you are able to publish a message."[1]
+With Kafka, you need to configure several settings before you can publish a message."

 However, some concepts like consumer groups are considered clearer in Kafka.